On Teaching Martial Arts to Children...

 The bottom line is, if you want to remain attractive to the adult market while still offering kid's programs, you need to actively work to attract both segments of the market.
 Take my advice - if you plan your marketing properly it will prevent your having to overcome the stigma of teaching kids - and, you'll have "no regrets" about starting your kids program as well.

-Mike Massie has been a full-time school owner for more than 15 years of his 25 years in the martial arts, and has started two successful martial arts schools from scratch.
-Mike provides business coaching for instructors who are starting their own martial arts schools via the members area of this site.
+Mike Massie has been a full-time school owner for more than 15 years of his 25 years in the martial arts, and has started three successful martial arts schools from scratch.
+Mike provides business coaching for instructors who are starting their own martial arts schools via his site.